bestdan/crontweets/Setup.md

-# Bottom Line
+# Overview
-Using `crontwit` to run a scheduled Twitter library.

 In this guide, I'll go through:
 - Background: why you might want to use this.
 - Getting and storing your twitter credentials
-- Making, using and storing your `schedule` and `tweet_db`
+- Making, using and storing your `schedule` and `tweet_db` files
-- cron setup (on AWS EC2)

-I'm going to use:
-- **AWS EC2**: for a constantly-on computer running the schedule.
-You can just do it on your own computer if you want.
-- **iTerm3**: for ssh'ing into your EC2 instance from the command line.
-Again, you can use whatever you want.
+- Setting up crontabs and shell scripts
-- **git/github**: for maintaining your code and library.
+- Updating your library
-- **R**: for setting up, accessing and runnint the `crontwit` library and interfacing with Twitter.
+- An AWS EC2 specific guide
+- Troubleshooting

 # Background
-I generally try to write ever-green/non-ephemeral articles.
-I've also noticed that other writers who try to do this will periodically share older content, which is great.
-I wanted to be able to do the same.
+I generally try to write ever-green/non-ephemeral [articles](http://www.dpegan.com/optimal_behavior/).
+I then periodically share random pieces of content on twitter, which helps people keep discovering relevant ideas.

-So, I used to pay something like $500 a year for [MeetEdgar](www.meetedgar.com).
+I used to pay ~$500 a year for [MeetEdgar](www.meetedgar.com).
 It maintained a categorical library of social media content, and posts random things at pre-apppointed times from different categories.

-Rather than pay for it, I decided to built it myself.
+This is just a DIY version of that service.
+It still costs ~$5 a month for AWS given how I've done it though.

-# Getting and storing your twitter API credentials
+# Step 1: Getting and storing your twitter API credentials:
 In order to post tweets via the Twitter API, you need to
 1) Setup your Twitter to allow an API connections, and get your API credentials.
 You can read how to do that here.
 3) Store and